-Structured learning experiences spread throughout a 12 month period are utilized to facilitate the achievement of the program outcomes.
+Structured learning experiences spread throughout a minimum of a 52 week period are utilized to facilitate the achievement of the program outcomes.
 Within each structured experience, learning activities have been developed which allow the resident to meet the program's goals and objectives.
 The program is flexible to meet the individual needs of residents.
-Residents are encouraged to develop areas of interest and become involved in all pharmacy activities.
+Residents are encouraged to develop areas of interest and explore elective opportunities in those interest areas of practice.